Day 208: Bogota, Colombia

 Chevere/chimba/bacano

-All ways to say something is cool although apparently chimba trumps chevre the same way awesome trumps cool.
-But be careful because chimba also refers to female genitalia – although somewhat nice to see they at least appropriated it in a positive light.
+But be careful because chimba also references female genitalia – although somewhat nice to see they at least appropriated it in a positive light.

 Por’fa